 The antioxidants’ role in pregnancy

 Vitamin C (ascorbic acid)

-Vitamin C plays an important role in the development of the fetus’ brain.
-It is known for having a positive effect on the immune system, controlling the level of blood sugar, preventing accumulation of cholesterol in the vascular walls, improving the functioning of the lungs and intestines, protecting collagen fibers and eyes and helping to reduce stress.
+Vitamin C plays an important role in the development of the fetus’s brain.
+It is known for having a positive effect on the immune system, controlling the level of blood sugar, preventing the accumulation of cholesterol in the vascular walls, improving the functioning of the lungs and intestines, protecting collagen fibers and eyes, and helping to reduce stress.

 Vitamin C also helps to restore the antioxidant properties of vitamin E.

 blueberries, currants, citrus, melons, kiwi, strawberries, pineapple and other fruits, parsley, kale, cauliflower, tomato, spinach, peppers, and other vegetables

 Vitamin E (tocopherol) is crucial for cell metabolism.
 This vitamin prevents the aging of tissues and cells’ dying.
 It is also responsible for the proper formation and growth of the placenta!

 Vitamin E is fat-soluble, so it is important to eat food with sufficient fat content as well.

 Foods rich in Vitamin E: